Vekoma: Roller coasters

 As of May 2018, there are over 387 roller coasters around the world from Vekoma, some of which are either under construction or have been removed.

 Models

 Other Vekoma coaster models include Wild Mouse, Hyper Space Warp, Firestorm, Swinging Turns, Enigma, Illusion, Family Boomerang, Tilt Coaster, Energy Storm and Powered Coasters.

 In 2013, Vekoma signed a deal with Idaho-based Rocky Mountain Construction.
 The agreement allows Vekoma to sell Rocky Mountain Construction's roller coasters outside the North American market.

 Vekoma is also the constructor of Guardians of the Galaxy: Cosmic Rewind at EPCOT in Walt Disney World, designing innovative new "omni-coaster" cars with the capability for controlled turns and spins.
-Opening in 2022, this is one of the longest and most ambitious indoor coasters ever constructed.

 Other attractions

 Ferris wheels

 The Dutch Wheels product range includes the R40, R50, and R60 models, each available in three different types.

 Notable installations

 Madhouse

 A madhouse is a flat ride that gives the impression that the rider is upside-down, when in reality the room they are in rotates around them.